Assigning storage to memory is by value, i.e., value is copied over. Assigning memory to storage is also by value, i.e., value is copied over.

 // modifying memoryArray will not change storageArray

-is by reference, i.e., the new variable simply points to the same data location in memory, no copy is created.
+Assigning memory to memory or storage to storage is by reference, i.e., the new variable simply points to the same data location in memory, no copy is created.

 uint[] storage pointerArray = storageArray; // [1, 2,3]